codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 ### Advantages

-Here is a list of advantages of using Dagger 2:
+Here is a list of other advantages for using Dagger 2:

  * **Simplifies access to singletons**.
 Just as the [ButterKnife](http://jakewharton.github.io/butterknife/) library makes it easier to define references to Views and event handlers, Dagger 2 provides a simply way to obtain references to shared instances.
 For instance,  once we declare our singleton instances such as  `MyTwitterApiClient` or `SharedPreferences` in Dagger, we can declare fields with a simple `@Inject` annotation: